fum-cs/fds/docs/intro-linear-algebra.md

 *Eigen* is a German word meaning "own" or "characteristic".
 Thus, roughly speaking, the eigenvector and eigenvalue of a matrix refer to their "characteristic vector" and "characteristic value" for that vector, respectively.
 As a cognitive scientist, I like to think in eigenvectors as the "pivotal" personality trait of someone, i.e., the personality "axis" around which everything else revolves, and the eigenvalue as the "intensity" of that trait.

-Put simply, the **eigenvector of a matrix** is a non-zero vector that *only gets scaled* when multiplied by a transformation matrix $\textit{A}$.
+Put simply, the **eigenvector of a matrix** is a non-zero vector that *only gets scaled* when multiplied by a transformation matrix $$\textit{A}$$.
 In other words, the vector does not rotate or change direction in any manner.
 It just gets larger or shorter.
 The **eigenvalue of a matrix** is the factor by which the eigenvector gets scaled.
 This is a bit of a stretch, but in terms of the personality analogy, we can think in the eigenvector as the personality trait that does not change even when an individual change of context: Lisa Simpson "pivotal" personality trait is *conscientiousness*, and no matter where she is, home, school, etc., their personality revolves around that.
 Following the analogy, the eigenvalue would represent the magnitude or intensity of such traits in Lisa.
 Fig 20. illustrate the geometrical representation of an eigenvector with a cube rotation.

 **Fig. 20: Eigenvector in a 3-dimensional rotation**